USEPA/workshops/lessons/04_visualize_gis_data.md

 2. Create the same map, but use `quickmapr`.
 Try out some of the interactivity tools: zoom, pan, identify.

 ## Mapping with javascript: `leaflet`
-Many of the visualization tasks (e.g. zoom, pan, identify) are implemente (and implemented much better) in various javascript libraries.
+Many of the visualization tasks (e.g. zoom, pan, identify) are implemented (and implemented much better) in various javascript libraries.
 As such, much of the development in R has been towards packages to access javascript libraries and allow the display of R objects.
 Our efforts are going to focus on the `leaflet` package which, unsurprisingly, allows us to access the leaflet javascript library.
 The `leaflet` package is written and maintained through RStudio.
 For more on how to use `leaflet`, check out [RStudio's tutorial](https://rstudio.github.io/leaflet/).

 Before we build some maps, let's get everything we need installed and loaded.